MarieAugerMethe/InformedHSA/README.md

     - Y_UTM: Northing value of the location (in meters; EPSG: 26910 (WGS 84 / UTM zone 10N) coordinate system)

 2. `BC_UTM`: folder that contains the files needed for the `bc_UTM.shp` shapefile.
+Found in the `Covariates` subfolder.
 This shapefile contains the land layer around the study area in British Columbia, Canada (and northern Washington, USA).
 The original data was downloaded from NOAA: https://www.ngdc.noaa.gov/mgg/shorelines/.
-We use here the full (f) resolution.
+We use the full (f) resolution.
-We have simply clipped the original file to be focused on the area around the study site and have transform the coordinate system to be EPSG:26910 (WGS 84 / UTM zone 10N).
+We have simply clipped the original file to be focused on the area around the study site and have transformed the coordinate system to be EPSG:26910 (WGS 84 / UTM zone 10N).

-3. `XOXDEL_UTM`: folder that contains the files needed for `xoxdel_UTM.shp` shapefile.
+3. `XOXDEL_UTM`: folder that contains the files needed for the `xoxdel_UTM.shp` shapefile.
+Found in the `Covariates` subfolder.
-The file represent the buffer around the island where the gulls have their colony, named XOXDEL (Mandarte Island).
+The file represent the buffer around the island (named XOXDEL; Mandarte Island) where the gulls have their colony.
 First, a polygon was created by hand using Google Earth satellite images.
 The polygon represents the line above the intertidal zone.
 Then, the projection was changed to EPSG:26910 (WGS 84 / UTM zone 10N).